jgod/eval/README.md

 # eval

-Eval is a simple, header-only, expression parser.
+Eval is a simple, header-only, expression parser for C++.

 ## features